MiSTer-devel/Downloader_MiSTer/README.md

 This flexibility allows for various use cases, such as running a specific database in isolation.

+### Avoid executing remote code altogether

+If you're concerned about executing a build that the launcher fetches from the web, you can avoid this by manually installing the latest version of Downloader's build.
+Just get [this file](https://github.com/MiSTer-devel/Downloader_MiSTer/releases/download/latest/dont_download.zip) and save it at `/media/fat/Scripts/.config/downloader/downloader_latest.zip` (remember to rename the file as instructed).

+This method ensures that the Downloader launcher will only execute programs that are already installed on your system, which is a bit more secure.
+If not done manually, the launcher will automatically install that build on its first run, but this auto-installation happens only once.

 ### Supporters+ shout-out!

 Daniel Tarsky, James D Eberhart, Koala Koa, MiSTerFPGA.co.uk, Tony Escobar, turbochop3300 and Wayne Booker